ros-agriculture/lawn_tractor/README.md

 Simulator uses ROS Navigation and TEB Planner: https://youtu.be/JuZ8gpx9oO4

 ## Cloud Based Simulation
-Tutorial on running the lawn tractor simulator: https://www.loom.com/share/c9868920819a466d827d522a2aa76c8e
+[Here](https://www.loom.com/share/c9868920819a466d827d522a2aa76c8e) you vill find a tutorial on running the lawn tractor simulator.
-ROSJect file with simulator already loaded:  http://www.rosject.io/l/8e95478/
+ROSJect file with simulator already [here](http://www.rosject.io/l/8e95478/).

 ## Local Install
 If you don't have a Ubuntu 16.04 computer running ROS Kinetic.
-(This script)[https://github.com/linorobot/rosme] provided by (LinoRobot)[https://linorobot.org/] will install ROS for you.
+[This script](https://github.com/linorobot/rosme) provided by [LinoRobot](https://linorobot.org/) will install ROS for you.

 This simulator runs on Ubuntu 16.04 and ROS Kinetic.